ordina-jworks/ordina-jworks.github.io/_posts/2016-03-16-AngularTS.md

 These files describe the types defined in external libraries such as Angular.
 To install the Angular TSD files we use typings.
 To use the typings manager we install it with:
-{% highlight text %}
+{% highlight bash %}
-npm install typings --global
+$ npm install typings --global
 {% endhighlight %}

 Afterwards install Angular with:
-{% highlight text %}
+{% highlight bash %}
-typings install angular --ambient --save
+$ typings install angular --ambient --save
 {% endhighlight %}
 `--ambient --save` enables the flag and persists the selection in 'typings.json'

 All the installed TSD files are gathered in the typings folder.
 In the main.d.ts file you will see the references the application will use for Angular.
 Since Angular has multiple libraries, you can use the search command to find the required definition.
-{% highlight text %}
+{% highlight bash %}
-typings search Angular
+$ typings search Angular
 {% endhighlight %}
 It is possible that you have to declare the reference on top of your file.
 {% highlight text %}